slatedocs/slate/source/includes/_KYCconsumer.md

 `POST https://edna.identitymind.com/im/account/consumer/<transaction_id>/quizresponse`

-<aside class="notice">The response may, depending on the response from ID Analytics and your configuration within the eDNA platform, contain a further set of "challenge" questions that should once again be passed back to the consumer for answers.</aside>
+<aside class="notice">The response may, depending on the response from IDAnalytics and your configuration within the eDNA platform, contain a further set of "challenge" questions that should once again be passed back to the consumer for answers.</aside>

 ##### Arguments

 > The body of the request contains an encoding of the customer’s answers to the quiz questions.
-The answers are processed and the response used to update the IDAnalytics CertainID Security Test and the Application state.
+The answers are processed and the response used to update the IDAnalytics CertainID Security Test and the application state.

 ```code
 EXAMPLE SERVICE RESPONSE DATA